abinit/abinit/doc/tutorial/eph.md

 The calculation is done using minimal values of a number of parameters, in order to make it tractable in a time appropriate for a tutorial.
-The results will be completely unconverged, but by the end of the lesson you should know how to run a full electron phonon calculation, and be able to improve the convergence on your own.
+The results will be completely unconverged, but by the end of the tutorial you should know how to run a full electron phonon calculation, and be able to improve the convergence on your own.